margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There's a long road ahead
 I hope to move through committed
 There are new views and new jobs
-There is old to resurrect and re-appreciate
+There are old buildings to resurrect and re-appreciate There are old songs to sing
+There are new colors to paint with

 ## It's Ok ##
 It's ok to cry